steipete/canvas/README.md

 ## Roadmap

-- DevTools port / websocket URL exposure: right now we control Chrome via `chromedp` but we don’t surface a “DevTools port” you can attach to (nor do we support attaching to an existing Chrome).
+- Attach to an existing Chrome/Chromium session (instead of always launching our own).